 DAY 9: Dubrovnik - Rest Day (0 miles)

-We will spend two nights at a beach hotel resort located some 12km from old Dubrovnik old town or in a more centrally located hotel located a short 10 minute walk from Sunset Beach in Dubrovnik and 2Km from Dubrovnik Old Town (30 min walk).
+We will spend two nights in Dubrovnik either in a beach hotel resort located some 12km from old Dubrovnik old town or in a more centrally located hotel located a short 10 minute walk from Sunset Beach in Dubrovnik and 2Km from Dubrovnik Old Town (30 min walk).
 Lie by the pool or the beach during the day and then explore the narrow streets of Dubrovnik in the evening.
 Great restaurants, good bars, plenty to see and do.
 The choice of what you do is all yours.
 Which hotel we use is dependant on availability in this very busy city.

 DAY 10: Dubrovnik - Mostar - Sarajevo (180 miles)

 Day 10 and a true biking day on deserted roads through Bosnia.

 We will pass over the border into Bosnia and Herzegovina.
 In this area of B & H, bear and wolf sightings are common.
 Before the war Bosnia had the second-highest concentration of brown bears in the world, after Canada, and perhaps the greatest number of wolves in Europe.
 Many of the animals were killed in the war but it is still estimated that there are 1200 brown bears in this area alone.